l33tLumberjack/l33tLumberjack.github.io/_posts/2017-1-30-A-critisism-of-Password-policies.md

 category: blue
 ---

-In my short time in the industry I have noticed some disturbing things about passwords and the common policy’s that govern them.
-It seems that no matter the requirements that are imposed on any given corporation there is a lot of overlap no matter if you are trying comply with PCI, HIPPA, NIST, etc. ...
-This poses a problem because you will see a lot of common policies across a ton of different industries and the most common policies I see are something along these lines
+In my short time in the industry I have noticed some disturbing things about passwords and the common policies that govern them.
+It seems that no matter the requirements that are imposed on any given corporation there is a lot of overlap no matter if you are trying comply with PCI, HIPPA, NIST and orhers.
+This poses a problem because you will see a lot of common policies across a ton of different industries and the most common policies I see are something along these lines:

 ```
 Password Policy